CristinaBecerra/ShoppingPage/README.md

 <img src="screenshots/Ticket.PNG" width="550">

 # EXTRAS
--->You can leave without buying and the stock of the product will be refilled.
+-->You can leave without buying and the stock of the product will be refilled. <br>
 -->Or you can make an order and the globlal stock will be updated too.